Collection: Creatine Monohydrate

 How does creatine monohydrate work?

 Creatine monohydrate works by increasing energy availability during short bursts of activity.
-Creatine monohydrate works by replenishing ATP, which is the main energy currency of the human body.
+It helps with ATP production, which is the main energy currency of the human body.
 By ensuring creatine stores are saturated, this means more energy is available to you while you are working through a set of bench press or squats.
 Creatine has been shown to increase maximal muscle strength and power by 5 to 15% (3).

 Essentially, creatine supplementation allows you to push out more reps and more weight when in the gym.
 Just one week of creatine supplementation can enhance muscle performance (4).

-Creatine can also assist with body composition and increasing muscle size due to the hypertrophy of the muscles.
-It is important to note that this is a flow on effect from training hard in the gym with progressive overload and effective programming.
+Creatine can also assist with body composition and increasing lean muscle mass due to the hypertrophy of the muscles.
+It is important to note that this is a flow-on effect from training hard in the gym with progressive overload and effective programming.

-There is now early research showing potential benefits to cognitive health with creatine supplementation.
+There is now early research showing potential benefits to cognitive and brain health with creatine supplementation.
 Currently there is evidence to show that creatine supplementation may improve short term memory (5).

 How much creatine should I take?